diffblue/gitlab/doc/development/migration_style_guide.md

 When adding a foreign-key constraint to either an existing or a new column also remember to add an index on the column.

-This is **required** for all foreign-keys, e.g., to support efficient cascading
+This is **required** for all foreign-keys, for example, to support efficient cascading
 deleting: when a lot of rows in a table get deleted, the referenced records need to be deleted too.
 The database has to look for corresponding records in the referenced table.
 Without an index, this results in a sequential scan on the